e-mail : ( Please write in ' Subject ' entry : ' METAPHYSICS ', in order for me to be able to distinguish your mail from spam )

 But, according to the mathematical logicians not only transitivity is a form of inference, but also some other relations.
 The following examples are instances of inferences having the form of conversions.
 Here it thus is the property of convertibility that is supposed to be yet another form of inference :

-The proposition ' a is north of b ' can be interpreted either as :
+Or the proposition about a being north of b can be interpreted as :

 The same goes for all other relations that are supposed to represent forms of inference, like ' symmetry ', ' one-to-one ', ' one-to-many ', ' many-to-one ', etc.